 Successfully Completed Credit Hours

 Courses with a passing grade (A, B, C, D, or P) are considered to be successfully completed.
-Courses with a grade of F, W, IA to IF, or U, are not considered to be successfully completed.
+Courses with a grade of F, W, I, or U, are not considered to be successfully completed.

 Incomplete Grades